-Certificate Level: Undergraduate Admission Requirements: High school transcript or equivalent minimum Certificate Type: Certificate Number of Credits to Completion: 30.0 Instructional Delivery: Online Calendar Type: Quarter Expected Time to Completion: 1.25 years Financial Aid Eligibility: Aid eligible Classification of Instructional Program (CIP) Code: 51.0713 Standard Occupational Classification (SOC) Code: 29-2071
+Certificate Level: Undergraduate

+Admission Requirements: High school transcript or equivalent minimum

+Certificate Type: Certificate

+Number of Credits to Completion: 30.0

+Instructional Delivery: Online Calendar Type: Quarter

+Expected Time to Completion: 1.25 years Financial Aid Eligibility: Aid eligible

+Classification of Instructional Program (CIP) Code: 51.0713 Standard Occupational Classification (SOC) Code: 29-2071 Note: This certificate program is currently not accepting students for the AY2024-25.

 This online certificate program is designed for those who want to begin medical billing, coding and medical record auditing careers or prepare for certification exams in these areas.
-Students will learn principles of medical billing and coding related to the four main coding manuals: CPT, ICD-10-CM, ICD-10-PCS, and HCPCS.
+Students will learn principles of medical billing and coding related to the four main coding manuals: CPT, ICD-10-CM, ICD-10-PCS and HCPCS.
 The curriculum covers principles of medical billing and coding for in-patient and outpatient hospitals.